 I know this sounds tough, especially after doing all the optimization efforts to show up in the first place, but the major search engines (including Google, Bing, and Yahoo) have come together to agree upon using Schema markup as the common structure data "language" recognized by search engines.
 There are so many different types of schema that can be used by your business as it relates to events, the organization, individual people, places, products, and more.

 The tough part is knowing which schemas are relevant for your business and how to implement it in a stable manner.
+Click here to read about common types of schema for your website.

 No model set